transloadit/uppy/docs/guides/migration-guides.md

 - `RequestClient` methods `get`, `post`, `delete` no longer accepts a boolean as the third argument.
 Instead, pass `{ skipPostResponse: true | false }`.
 This won’t affect you unless you’ve been using `RequestClient`.
+- When pausing uploads, the WebSocket towards companion will no longer be closed.
+This allows paused uploads to be cancelled, but once a file has been paused it will still occupy its place in the concurrency queue.

 ## Migrate from Uppy 3.x to 4.x